tkrasuski/pyXcharts/README.md

-## pyXcharts – pythonic wraper to the Xcharts
+## pyXcharts ï¿½ pythonic wraper to the Xcharts

 Xcharts is a java script library to creating charts for your web page.
 It is really simple and handy, however mixing java script, jQuery and python is not very pleasant.
-So, if you writing python web application and you like Xcharts  you can make your work much easier using pyXchart.
+So, if you're writing python web application and you like Xcharts  you can make your work much easier using pyXchart.

 ### Before you start